 From a psychological point of view though, this makes complete sense.

 It’ll all be better when …

-The angst often lies in discovering that you‘ve got all you hoped for and it still doesn’t make you fully happy.
+Part of the angst often lies in discovering that you‘ve got all you hoped for and worked so hard for, and it still doesn’t make you fully happy.

 You get to a level of achievement, status or reputation you wanted, only to discover that this doesn’t feel as satisfying as you expected.

 You get to a level of salary, security or personal wealth you hoped for, only to discover money isn’t the answer.

 So much time spent chasing things that didn’t end up being the answer.
 No wonder something feels like it’s not quite right.